Macross Plus Anime Review

 Macross Plus is certainly an apt name--the fundamentals of Macross taken a step higher.
 Everything from the Macross heritage is here: Strong characterization, interesting (if not wildly original) plot, pop singing, and plenty of transforming robot action.
 But each is elevated to something new and wrapped in absolutely spectacular visuals.
 Despite its long lineage and relatively archetypal story, Macross Plus feels fresh, interesting, and is just plain good anime.

-Of all the Macross incarnations through the years, Macross Plus is the best known, and with good reason.
+Of all the Macross incarnations through the years, Plus is probably the best known, and with good reason.
 As with most previous Macross outings, the setting and background of the world may be a bit confusing for those who aren't familiar with the series, but the plot is self-contained enough that even newcomers won't feel left out.

 Although superficially Macross Plus is Top Gun in space, as with the rest of the Macross series it's closer to a soap opera than an excuse for dogfights.
 This balance of action and characterization appears in some shoujo-style stories, and is a defining feature of the Macross series, but Macross Plus is very nearly the pinnacle of the concept.
-The emotional substance is one of the things that keeps Macross fans coming back, and Macross Plus is a perfect example of why: Shifting the focus from the action to the characters while still having dogfights that put Top Gun to shame makes Macross Plus as emotionally involving as it is visually riveting.
+The emotional substance is one of the things that keeps Macross fans coming back, and Plus offers a perfect example of why: Shifting the focus from the action to the characters while still having dogfights that put Top Gun to shame makes Macross Plus as emotionally involving as it is visually riveting.

 Music has been a central theme of the Macross series since the beginning, and as one might expect in a series involving a robotic singer and her manager, Macross Plus is no exception.
 Like the visuals, however, the quality is on an entirely different level: Master composer Yoko Kanno is at the wheel, and her genre-spanning (and genre-creating) skills are evident in everything from the thematically varied background music to the stunning Sharon Apple songs.